faamir/SVM-MLP-Digits-Classification-MATLAB/README.md

-Digits classification with Multilayer perceptron and Support Vector Machine with MATLAB
+Digits classification with Multilayer perceptron and Support Vector Machine using MATLAB

 Linear SVM,